 Discussion points Details Barriers in the rice industry It is important to tackle the barriers in the domestic rice industry with respect to inefficient technologies and high costs of production.
 The millers face tough competition due to the availability of cheaper rice imports since the implementation of the Rice Tariffication Law.
 This has impacted their primary milling business.
 Lack of knowledge about production techniques - Most millers were not aware of the required production techniques and the raw materials and machinery used.
-Lack of knowledge about costs - It is crucial to understand the various costs involved and the possible channels to procure inputs, to better understand the expected profits in rice fortification Past experience of fortified rice - Low acceptance of fortified rice in the past due to usage of coating technology Consumers did not like the unpleasant texture, yellowish color, and rust-like aftertaste of fortified rice.
+Lack of knowledge about costs - It is crucial to understand the various costs involved and the possible channels to procure inputs, to better understand the expected profits in rice fortification Past experience of fortified rice - Low acceptance of fortified rice in the past due to usage of coating technologies to experience of fortified rice aftertaste of fortified rice.
 Distribution of fortified rice through social protection programmes - The Government must procure fortified rice from millers for distribution in their feeding programmes Awareness creation - There is a need for educational awareness campaigns by the Government to inform consumers about fortified rice and its health benefits.
 This might create additional demand to incentivize millers to consider investing in rice fortification.
 Subsidies The Government could offer subsidies for procuring FRK and installing blending machinery Additionally, the Government could provide subsidies to farmers for inputs such as fertilizers, pesticides and seeds.
 This will reduce the cost of procuring unhusked rice from farmers